 Often our translation of people’s ideas is far from the actual message they were sharing.
 Be sure to engage with people based on their actual words and not what you assume those words meant.
 If you are unsure, ask for clarity.

 - We assume the best about one another.

 It is exceptionally painful to be dismissed, called a liar, or accused of making up your experiences.
 The Unapologetic Posse starts from the assumptions that people’s experiences are REAL.
-We also acknowledge that our experience are often shared, but not always.
-We ask to learn MORE about other people’s truths, rather than erasing them.
+We also acknowledge that our experiences are often shared, but not always.
+We ask to learn MORE about other people’s truths rather than erasing them.
 We start from the assumption that we are all doing our best at any given moment with the tools we have.

 - We celebrate difference.

 We believe identifying difference is a way to embrace how we can all show up as our fullest, most authentic selves without shame.
 We acknowledge and embrace those things that are varied in us.
 We point out when difference is not present and we interrogate why.
 Our love of difference translates into creating a movement that welcomes EVERYBODY and EVERY BODY.

 - We work to keep RADICAL UNAPOLOGETIC LOVE the goal of all our dialogue.